 Under the current system, people claiming harm from asbestos can seek damages from trusts set up by bankrupt companies and simultaneously sue non-bankrupt companies, using inconsistent information about how and when they were exposed, Ableman said in a hearing before the U.S. House of Representatives Subcommittee on Regulatory Reform, Commercial and Antitrust Law today.

 Companies are “often led to believe -- erroneously -- that their products were far more responsible for the plaintiff’s disease than what may have been the case, because they have no way of knowing the substance of an individual plaintiff’s claims,” Ableman said.

 The proposed rules would affect non-bankrupt companies being sued under tort law as well as trusts for bankrupt companies that hold $18 billion in assets today, with up to $12 billion that may be added once current bankruptcies are resolved, according to testimony from Marc Scarcella, an economist with Bates White LLC in Washington.

-A wave of asbestos bankruptcies from 2000 to 2004 included companies such as Owens Corning, Fibreboard Corp., Babcock & Wilcox Co., Pfizer Inc. (PFE)’s non-operating Quigley Co., Armstrong World Industries and United States Gypsum Co.
+A wave of asbestos bankruptcies from 2000 to 2004 included companies such as Owens Corning, Fibreboard Corp., Babcock & Wilcox Co., Pfizer Inc. (PFE:US)’s non-operating Quigley Co., Armstrong World Industries and United States Gypsum Co.
 All followed the example of Johns-Manville Corp., which pioneered the concept of an asbestos trust in its 1982 bankruptcy.